Who We Are What We Do Hesperusnews Recordings Concert Schedule Links Home

 Traditional Christmas music from the British Isles, Italy, and Germany spanning the Middle Ages to the 18th century with Rosa Lamoreaux.

-Spain in the New World
+Spain In The New World

 Spanish and Native American music from New Spain, 16th to 18th centuries.